What is the best way to keep my child safe around swimming pools?

 - Pool alarms

 Children need to learn to swim.
-The AAP supports swimming lessons for most children 4 years and older.
-Because of recent research, the AAP no longer advises against swimming lessons for children 1 to 4 years of age.
-Keep in mind that because children develop at different rates, each child will be ready to swim at his own rate.
-Other factors parents may consider before starting swimming lessons for younger children include frequency of exposure to water, emotional maturity, physical limitations, and health concerns related to swimming pools (i.e.,swallowing water, infections, pool chemicals).
+The AAP supports swimming lessons for most children 4 years and older, and for children 1 to 4 years of age who are ready to learn how to swim.
+Keep in mind that because children develop at different rates, each child will be ready to swim at her own time.

 Serious spinal cord injuries, permanent brain damage, and death can occur to swimmers who dive into shallow water or spring upward on the diving board and hit it on the way down.